 - Hold the ball for 20 to 30 seconds.

 - Drop it, and then repeat with the other foot.

 Stretching is another way to avoid foot pain.
 Stretching helps loosen the connective tissue and relieves foot tension.
-Here is one effective stretch you can try:
+Here are effective high arch exercises and stretches for your toes:

 - Sit on the floor with your legs straight in front of you and a towel looped around your feet.

 - Gently pull on the towel to pull your toes closer to your torso.

 Be sure to always warm-up before stretching.
 Do these exercises regularly for optimum effectiveness.
 If you still feel pain after doing the exercises listed above, speak with your physician for further evaluation.